AdobeDocs/commerce-php/src/pages/developer/components/object-manager/index.md

 Classes should not ask for the `ObjectManager` itself as a constructor dependency.

 You do not call the object manager directly because the framework handles this automatically.
-Direct use of the `create` function prevents type validation and type hinting that a [factory][] class provides.
+Direct use of the `create` function prevents type validation and type hinting that a [factory](../factories.md) class provides.

-Object creation is also a separate responsibility that should be moved to a dedicated class such as a [factory][] or [proxy][].
+Object creation is also a separate responsibility that should be moved to a dedicated class such as a [factory](../factories.md) or [proxy](../proxies.md).
 In most cases, the framework generates these classes automatically during code compilation.

 <InlineAlert variant="warning" slots="text"/>